kavithashanmugan/takumi-board/README.md

-# Takumi
+# Takumi Board

 **Takumi** (匠), inspired by the Japanese word for "artisan" or "master craftsman," reflects our commitment to precision, expertise, and dedication in software craftsmanship.
-This project is a modern React application built with Vite, designed to deliver a seamless and efficient task management experience.
+Takumi Board is a modern React application built with Vite, designed to deliver a seamless and efficient task management experience.

 ## **Table of Contents**